Stately home and gardens of the Shimazu clan

 Sengan-en can be reached from Kagoshima Chuo station in 30 minutes via the Kagoshima City View Bus, or the Machi Meguri Bus.
 There are also regular buses operating from Kagoshima station.

 Built in 1658 as one of the residences of the Shimazu clan that ruled over this area, the garden's most striking feature is the active Sakurajima volcano and Kagoshima Bay that are framed in the background.

-The gardens cover over 12 acres and include calming ponds, gently bubbling streams, mysterious shrines, traditional tea rooms, a bamboo grove, and a mountain hiking trail.
+The gardens cover over 12 acres and include serene ponds, gently bubbling streams, mysterious shrines, traditional tea rooms, a bamboo grove, and a mountain hiking trail.
 A walk to the top of the trail takes about 30 minutes one way, but it is certainly worth it for the breathtaking view from the top.